xmtp/awesome-xmtp/README.md

 ## Marketing 📣

+* [Paragraph](https://paragraph.xyz/) - Building tools that enable publishers, DAOs, writers, and creators build communities and monetize their content.
+* [Bello](https://bello.lol/) - Instantly analyze your Web3 community and its competitors without writing a single line of code.
 * [You’ve got email](https://ygm.mbla.xyz/) - With xmtp it's as easy as sending an email.
 Check your wallet to see if someone has already sent you a message, or send one of your own!
 * [AbsoluteLabs](https://absolutelabs.io/) - Reach wallets with custom flows
 * [Hiolder](https://www.holder.xyz/) - Holder is a web3 CRM and customer engagement platform for the tokenized world.